-The success rate of origin-pull data depends on the network environment.
+The origin-pull success rate depends on your network environment.

 abc.example.com abc.example.com:8080 10.10.10.10 10.10.10.10:8080

 You can configure a specific origin-pull address using the following fields:

 Fixed file: specifies a fixed file to which all requests are redirected when the origin-pull rule is triggered.

 Specified prefix: specifies the prefix for the file to which a request is redirected when the origin-pull rule is triggered.
 For example, if the prefix is specified as

 https://examplebucket-1250000000.cos.ap-chengdu.myqcloud.com/prefix123.jpg, and the origin-pull rule is triggered.

 Specified suffix: specifies the suffix for the file to which a request is redirected when the origin-pull rule is triggered.
 For example, if the suffix is specified as

 <origin-pull address>/prefix123.jpg when you access

 https://examplebucket-1250000000.cos.ap-chengdu.myqcloud.com/prefix123, and the origin-pull rule is triggered.